TomAnthony/itermocil/README.md

 ## Introduction

-iTermocil allows you setup pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
+iTermocil allows you to setup pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
 You do this by writing YAML files.

 iTermocil is compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.